 Omics is defined as the study of genes and genomes, their functions, plus related techniques, bioinformatics, and computer infrastructure.
 As such, omics is a multidisciplinary subject, aimed to understand life-sciences topics through the analysis of DNA (genomics) or RNA (transcriptomics).
-The most-important involved omics elements are here: (techniques) microarray technology and next-generation sequencing (NGS); (bioinformatics) statistics, modeling, and systems biology; (computer infrastructure) high-performance computing (HPC) and research data management (RDM); (biology) whole-genome experimentation plus complexity and multilevel reasoning.
-Within SILS, the genomics and transcriptomics expertise is traditionally placed with the UvA expertise center MAD: Dutch Genomics Service & Support Provider.
-From 2000 on, the MAD has built, in close collaboration with SILS and external partners, an impressive genomics and transcriptomics instrumentation and know-how on all mentioned omics elements.
+The most-important involved omics elements are here: techniques - microarray technology and next-generation sequencing (NGS); bioinformatics - statistics, modeling, and systems biology; computer infrastructure - high-performance computing (HPC) and research data management (RDM); biology - whole-genome experimentation plus complexity and multilevel reasoning.
+Within SILS, the genomics and transcriptomics expertise is traditionally positioned in the UvA expertise center MAD: Dutch Genomics Service & Support Provider.
+From 2000 on, the MAD has, in close collaboration with SILS and external partners, built an impressive genomics and transcriptomics instrumentation and know-how on all mentioned omics elements.
 These are, just like the other SILS underpinning technologies, made available to SILS researchers, giving them an important competitive edge.
+The MAD expertise is also available for external collaborating partners or on a service-for-fee basis for clients.
 To ensure the necessary link with research, the MAD staff is also part of the RNA Biology & Applied Bioinformatics group.